Lou Brock: Career statistics

-Brock's .391 World Series batting average is the highest for anyone who played over 20 series games.
-His 14 stolen bases in World Series play are also a series record.
-Brock's 13 hits in the 1968 World Series tied a single-series record previously made by Bobby Richardson in 1964 against his Cardinals' team, and was in turn later tied in 1986 by Marty Barrett.
+Brock's .391 World Series batting average is the highest for anyone who played over 20 Series games.
+His 14 stolen bases in World Series play are also a Series record.
+Brock's 13 hits in the 1968 World Series tied a single-series record previously made by Bobby Richardson in 1964 against his Cardinals' team, and was in turn tied in 1986 by Marty Barrett.

 Awards, honors and life after baseball

-Brock received numerous awards during his playing career.
+Brock received numerous awards during and after his playing career.

 In January 1968 he was named the recipient of the Babe Ruth Award as the outstanding player in the 1967 World Series.
 Brock was honored with The Sporting News Player of the Year Award in 1974.
 In the wake of his record-setting 118 stolen bases during the 1974 season, Brock was named the winner of the Roberto Clemente Award in March 1975, for best exemplifying the game of baseball both on and off the field.
 In 1977 he was awarded the Lou Gehrig Memorial Award as the player who best exemplified Lou Gehrig's ability and character.
 In 1978, the National League announced that its annual stolen base leader would receive the Lou Brock Award, making Brock the first active player to have an award named after him.